dblarons/networks-project/docs/brainstorm.md

   - [X] When client issues list command, server responds with a list of the rooms in the database

-  - [ ] When client issues a create command, server creates a room
+  - [X] When client issues a create command, server creates a room

     - Client: Create command with a Client object and Room name

-    - Server: Room object

-  - [ ] When client issues a select command, server broadcasts client's info to peers and peer info to client
+  - [ ] When client issues a select command, server broadcasts client's info to peers and other peer's info to client

     - Client: Room GUID